 When online, it’s important to take steps to protect your identity so that someone else can’t pretend to be you in order to carry out criminal acts in your name or steal from you.
 Unfortunately, there are plenty of online crooks who will try to trick you into giving them your personal information.
 This guide will inform you about all the ways fraudsters will try to trick you into stealing your personal information.

-- Be careful about the information you give about yourself online – for example, when using blogs, forums and social networking sites.
+Be careful about the information you give about yourself online – for example, when using blogs, forums and social networking sites.
 Identity thieves may be able to piece together a lot about you just by using public information.